 Patients lie on their back on an examination table.
 The technician inserts a thin tube (rectal probe) of 1.5 inches long in the anus and the rectum to inject carbon dioxide (CO2) to allow the expansion of the colon and thus, better visualization.
 This can cause a sensation of bloating in the abdomen.
 Then, the table slides through the CT-scan for a few seconds and several images are collected.
 The procedure is repeated with the patient lying prone or turned sideways.
 After the test, the radiologist evaluates the results to identify anomalies in the colon and in the adjacent organs.

 Virtual Colonoscopy requires a special preparation, designed to empty the bowel.
 A diet low in residues begins two days before the examination and a liquid diet is required the day before the appointment.
 The patient must also take laxatives, barium or iodine orally.
 We provide the barium and iodine.
-The examination, with a total duration of 30 minutes, is anticipated for the third day.
+The examination, with a total duration of 30 minutes, takes place on the third day.

 Everything is explained when making the appointment.